thatlonelybugbear/automated-conditions-5e/wiki/Compatibility-with-MidiQOL-and-Cauldron-of-Plentiful-Resources-(CPR).md

 For the MidiQOL nearby foes equivalent you can go into settings > Workflow settings > Rules tab, and in Optional Game Rules:

 <img width="791" height="80" alt="image" src="https://github.com/user-attachments/assets/6c98163a-ccf2-4cfc-a1cc-2238668871f1" />

+## Visibility Checks
+### AC5e
+AC5E exposes a dedicated `Visibility checks` setting.
+When enabled, AC5E drives the `Cannot See Target` / `Target Cannot See Attacker` style roll-state logic and related opt-ins.

+Recommendation:

+- If you want AC5E to own visibility automation and opt-ins, keep AC5E `Visibility checks` enabled and disable the overlapping MidiQOL optional visibility rules.

+### MidiQOL
+MidiQOL can also apply overlapping visibility logic through its optional rules for things like hidden attackers and invisibility-related attack handling.

+Recommendation:

+- If MidiQOL is handling those optional visibility rules, disable AC5E `Visibility checks` to avoid duplicate or competing visibility reasons.

+Practical rule:

+- Range checks and visibility checks should each have one owner.
+Pick AC5E or MidiQOL for each category rather than enabling both sides of the same automation.